Prostitution in Germany: Federal Republic of Germany (BRD 1945–2001)

 Before the 2002 prostitution law, the highest courts of Germany repeatedly ruled that sex work offends good moral order (verstößt gegen die guten Sitten), with several legal consequences.
 Any contract that is considered immoral is null and void, so a sex worker could not sue for payment.
 Sex workers working out of their apartments could lose their leases.
-Finally, bars and inns could be denied a licences if sex work took place on their premises.
+Finally, bars and inns could be denied licenses if sex work took place on their premises.

 In 1999, Felicitas Weigmann lost the licence for her Berlin cafe Psst!, because the cafe was being used to initiate contacts between customers and sex work and had an attached room-rental also owned by Weigmann.
 She sued the city, arguing that society's position had changed and sex work no longer qualified as offending the moral order.
 The judge conducted an extensive investigation and solicited a large number of opinions.
 In December 2000 the court agreed with Weigmann's claim.
 This ruling is considered as precedent and important factor in the realization of the Prostitution Law of 1 January 2002.
 Only after an appeal process though, filed by the Berlin town district, was Weigmann to regain her café license in October 2002.

 The compulsory registration and testing of workers was abandoned in 2001.
 Anonymous, free and voluntary health testing has been made available to everyone, including illegal immigrants.
 Many brothel operators require these tests.